Start Here: What Kind of Collection Do You Have?

 Best for: Collections that are heavily worn, water-damaged, moldy, or otherwise unsalvageable.

 Junk removal is the right answer for books that are genuinely beyond donation.
 Companies like 1-800-GOT-JUNK and College Hunks operate in the Huntsville area and can clear a room quickly.
-If you are unsure, send photos to a dealer before calling junk removal.
+If you are unsure, send photos to a specialized collection service before calling junk removal.

 If you have a large non-fiction collection and are not sure whether it warrants a closer look, the fastest answer is a few photos.
 Text a few photos of your book spines to (256) 585-6596 or email them to us after submitting.
-We'll respond within a day — if it's a collection we can help with, we'll tell you honestly.
+We'll respond within a day.
+If it's a collection we can help with, we'll tell you honestly.
+If it isn't, we'll tell you that too, and point you toward the right option.

 What Happens to the Books

 If you have a large non-fiction collection and are not sure whether it warrants a closer look, the fastest answer is a few photos.
 Text a few photos of your book spines to (256) 585-6596 or email them to us after submitting.
-We'll respond within a day — if it's a collection we can help with, we'll tell you honestly.
+We'll respond within a day.
+If it's a collection we can help with, we'll tell you honestly.
+If it isn't, we'll tell you that too, and point you toward the right option.

 North Alabama Book Exchange serves Huntsville, Madison County, Athens, Decatur, Scottsboro, Florence, Cullman, Birmingham, and surrounding North Alabama communities.